syakimov/zmq/README.md

 }

 Divide and Conquer {
-  parallel pipeline
+  paralel pipeline
   the worker `connect upstream` to the ventilator (PULL)
-    and `downstream` to the sink                  (PUSH) ventilator and sink are stable
+    and `downstream` to the sink                  (PUSH) ventilator and sink are `stable`
-    while workers are dynamic
+    while workers are `dynamic`
+  ventilator is responsible for load balancing sink is responsible for fair queuing
+  `slow joiner` syndrome ->
+    if you do not synch the PULL workers connection some will get less workload than others.
 }

 Getting the Context Right {